-1. In the Edit menu, select "Add New Site..."
-The Change IRISconsole Config dialog box appears, as shown in Figure 3-2.
+1. From the Edit menu, choose Add New Site....
+The Change IRISconsole Config dialog box appears, as shown in Figure 3-3.

 Change IRISconsole Config

 Site:

 Config:

 Enter site and press 'Apply' to add, then double-click on the site icon to configure its systems.

 Apply Reset Close